linca-tudor/RegistryApp-backend/README.md

 npm i
 ```

-## Setting up Firebase

-To successfully build and use the app, Firebase SDKs must be initialised and included in the project.
-To do so, please follow the steps shown in the [Firebase Configuration Guide](FIREBASE-CONFIG.md).

 # Setting up Firebase

 To integrate Firebase with the app, you first have to go to the [Firebase Console](https://console.firebase.google.com/), and login if prompted,
 then follow these steps:

 ## Step 1.
-Create a new FIrebase project
+Create a new Firebase project

 <img width="1535" alt="Create new project" src="https://user-images.githubusercontent.com/37547839/202476627-62d6cfc0-78e4-4269-b585-b26d5c2be5da.png">
 <img width="1550" alt="Add new project name" src="https://user-images.githubusercontent.com/37547839/202478992-537b29fe-6d01-4896-b8df-e158ded89664.png">